MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 }
 ```

-Now, let's add the `ConsoleAppVisuals` package to our project:
+Now, let's add to your project the `ConsoleAppVisuals` package and `ConsoleAppVisuals.Elements` (to use the visual elements):

 ```csharp
 using System;